daddevv/TypingTowers/README.md

 const valid = gen.filterValidWords(['fish', 'jag', 'hug']); // Only words using available letters
 ```

+## Navigation and Keyboard Shortcuts

+- The level completion screen now features both a Continue button (Enter) and a Back button (Esc).
+- Continue advances to the next level, next world, or returns to the main menu if all levels are complete.
+- Back returns to the level selection screen for the current world.
+- Both buttons are clickable and accessible via keyboard shortcuts (Enter/Esc).
+- This ensures smooth navigation through the entire game using either mouse or keyboard.

 ## Testing

 To run unit tests (using Vitest):